 Everyone loves a party, and there’s always an excuse to gather friends and family including a special birthday or anniversary, a new home, a sporting event, or even simply to have the neighbors over to get to know each other better.
-Make the day or evening memorable and make your guests feel welcome with these easy to follow tips.
+Make the day or evening memorable when entertaining at home and make your guests feel welcome with these easy to follow tips.

 1. Circulate Your Guests